Ays1004/chat-app/README.md

 # chat-app
-a chat-app hosted on online for my friends to chat
+a chat-app hosted on render for my friends and me to chat